michaelkolesidis/timberland-3d-customizer/README.md

 ## License

-Copyright (c) 2023 Michael Kolesidis - All Rights Reserved.
+Copyright (c) Michael Kolesidis and Timberland LLC - All Rights Reserved.

-THE CONTENTS OF THIS PROJECT ARE PROPRIETARY AND CONFIDENTIAL.
-UNAUTHORIZED COPYING, TRANSFERRING OR REPRODUCTION OF THE CONTENTS OF THIS PROJECT, VIA ANY MEDIUM IS STRICTLY PROHIBITED.

-The receipt or possession of the source code and/or any parts thereof does not convey or imply any right to use them for any purpose other than the purpose for which they were provided to you.
+This project is **proprietary and confidential**.
+All source code, assets, and content are the exclusive property of **Michael Kolesidis and Timberland LLC**.

+Unauthorized copying, reproduction, distribution, modification, or use of any part of this project—by any means—is strictly prohibited without **explicit written permission** from both owners.

+Access to this repository does **not grant any license or rights** beyond reviewing the code as published.

-The software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and non infringement.
+The software is provided “as is”, without warranties of any kind.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 🥾